sandbochs/negamax/README.md

 Would like to implement Alpha Beta pruning.

-Take everything and implement Tic Tac Toe.
+<In progress> Take everything and implement Tic Tac Toe.
+Implented Tic Tac Toe node!
+Need to fix the winning logic to lose... when a player receives a "winning" board that means he lost